cardano-community/guild-operators/docs/Scripts/itnrewards.md

 #### Concept

 To claim rewards earned during the Incentivized TestNet the private and public keys from ITN must be converted to Shelley stake keys.
-A script called `itnRewards.sh` has been created to guide you through the process of converting the keys and to create a CNTools compatible wallet from were rewards can be withdrawn.
+A script called `itnRewards.sh` has been created to guide you through the process of converting the keys and to create a CNTools compatible wallet from were the rewards can be withdrawn.

 <!--details>
 <summary>Expand to view</summary-->